altocodenl/tagaway/readme.md

    - Enable GPS detection.
    - Set date manually.
    - Mobile/tablet design.
+   - Download picture.

 - Open
    - Show tags.

 - Upload
    - Retry on error.
+   - Notify of ignored files in upload.
    - Report automatically for file extensions that are not allowed, for future expansion of formats.
    - Client-side hashes for fast duplicate elimination.
    - Client-side hashes to avoid deleted pictures on folder upload mode (with override).